marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 Implement our custom Player Controller class.
 This class will be used to be called from the GameMode when the actor dies to disable input.

 ### 5.1.1: Create a C++ class.
-Create ToonTanksPlayerController c++ class.
+Create a c++ class derived from Player Controller: Cow3rdPersonPlayerController.

 #### 5.1.1.1: Declare:
-In ToonTanksPlayerController.h, Declare a function to switch whether inputs will be enabled or disabled.
+In Cow3rdPersonPlayerController.h, Declare a function to switch whether inputs will be enabled or disabled.
 ```cpp

 ```

 #### 5.1.1.2: Define:
-In ToonTanksPlayerController.cpp, Define this function.
+In Cow3rdPersonPlayerController.cpp, Define this function.
 ```cpp

 ```

 ### 5.1.2: Create a blueprint based on the C++ class
-Create a BP_ToonTanksPlayerController blueprint based on this ToonTanksPlayerController class.
+Create a BP_Cow3rdPersonPlayerController blueprint based on this Cow3rdPersonPlayerController class.

-Open BP_ToonTanksPlayerController, in Class > PlayerController class: change the player controller to our custom BP_ToonTanksPlayerController.
+Open BP_Cow3rdPersonPlayerController, in Class > PlayerController class: change the player controller to our custom BP_Cow3rdPersonPlayerController.

-In BP_ToonTanksPlayerController, Mouse interface > default mouse cursor > change it to crosshairs
+In BP_Cow3rdPersonPlayerController, Mouse interface > default mouse cursor > change it to crosshairs